nocksock/cce/README.md

     // but you'll most likely want a prop then.
     #somePrivateState = signal()

-    // style is expected to be a CSSStylesheet instance.
-Create one using
-    // the builtin `css` template literal, or construct your own. static style = css`
+    static style = css`
         div {
             background: black;